leocd91/leocd91.github.io/_pages/about.md

 ## Hello there, I'm Leo C Dinendra! 👋

-### I am a Geoscientist that really into Computational Geosciences, Machine Learning, Data Analytics, and Visualization!
+### I am a Geoscientist who really into Computational Geosciences, Machine Learning, Data Analytics, and Visualization!
-- 🔭 I’m currently working on Machine Learning stuff in Oil and Gas Problem also Subsurface Data Management.
+- 🔭 I’m currently working on Machine Learning stuff in Oil and Gas Problem and Subsurface Data Management.
 - 🌱 I’m currently learning Deep Learning, Paralell Computing, and Dashboard!
-- 📫 How to reach me: leocd91 @ gmail . com or [LinkedIn](https://www.linkedin.com/in/leo-c-0988727b/)
+- 📫 You can reach me at: leocd91 @ gmail . com or [LinkedIn](https://www.linkedin.com/in/leo-c-0988727b/)

 ## Featured blog posts
 - [My Post about ML, Computing, & Stuff in Geoscience on LinkedIn](https://www.linkedin.com/in/leo-c-0988727b/detail/recent-activity/shares/)